If you are traveling to Chicago, one of the primary questions you may have to ask is, do you need a car in Chicago? Here is a detailed answer.

 With taxis leaving every 15-30 minutes, you can catch a quick ride for $6 or schedule one online.
 Either way, you’ll have a fantastic view of the skyscrapers and skyline.

-Do you need a car in Chicago?
+Do you need a rental car in Chicago?
 Our takeaway is no; you don’t necessarily need one.

 In fact, we recommend not driving within the city if you’re looking to relax and have an enjoyable time.
 There are many better, cheaper, and quicker modes of transportation for tourists that can get you from point A to B.

-However, a car is necessary if you have kids – they might get cranky and super tired on crowded public rides.
+However, a rental car might be necessary if you have kids – they might get cranky and super tired on crowded public rides.

-And if you’re staying in one of the neighborhoods and want to travel to downtown Chicago, having a car becomes a must.
+And if you’re staying in one of the neighborhoods and want to travel to downtown Chicago, you may want to consider renting a car.
 Other than that, you’re better off without driving in Chicago.